Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Algorithm

 \begin{corollary}[Theorem~\ref{thm:correctness}(\ref{claimRecursion})] When given an instance $I$, Algorithm~\ref{alg:Improve} will recursively call itself $O(|V|)$ many times. \end{corollary} \begin{proof} Since $\calC$ and $V$ are partitions of $G_I$ and the degree of each $v\in V$ is two, the number of edges of $G_I$ is $2|V|$.
 From the other side, the number of edges of $G_I$ is equal to the sum of arities of all constraints in $I$.
 Since we never consider constraints with empty scopes, the number of constraints of an instance is at most double the number of variables of the instance.

-Since each contraction adds one more constraint and never increases the number of variables, it follows that there can not be a sequence of consecutive contractions longer than $2|V|$, which is $O(|V|)$. \end{proof}
+Since each contraction adds one more constraint and never increases the number of variables, it follows that there cannot be a sequence of consecutive contractions longer than $2|V|$, which is $O(|V|)$. \end{proof}

 The following two lemmas, which we prove in Section~\ref{sec:proofs}, show why the procedure works.
 In both lemmas, we let $(I,f)$ and $(I^b,f^b)$ denote the instance and the valid edge labeling before and after the contraction, respectively. \begin{lemma} In the situation described above, if $f^b$ is optimal for $I^b$, then $f$ is optimal for $I$. \end{lemma} \begin{lemma} In the situation described above, if we are given a valid edge labeling $g^b$ of $I^b$ with fewer inconsistencies than $f^b$, then we can find in polynomial time a valid edge labeling $g$ of $I$ with fewer inconsistencies than $f$. \end{lemma}